4AMOC-iOSFramework/InAppNotificationFramework/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/p/InAppNotificationFramework.svg)]()

-Easy to use InApp notification framework written in Swift
+Easy to use InApp notification framework written in Swift 4

 ## Getting Started

 ### Using

-First create one or many NotificationData object
+First you'll need to create one or many Notification Data object.
+This object contains the notifications data like:
+Title,
+Detail,
+Thumbnail,
+How many second it will be shown

 ```swift
 let notif1 = NotificationData()